 The Douglas County Youth Initiative was established in 2005 to coordinate local youth-serving efforts and assess the needs of the County’s youngest residents.
-It is an active collaboration between Douglas County Government, the Douglas County School District, the City of Lone Tree, the Town of Castle Rock, the Town of Parker, the Douglas County Library District and the Highlands Ranch Metro District.
+It is an active collaboration between Douglas County Government, the Douglas County School District, the City of Castle Pines, the City of Lone Tree, the Town of Castle Rock, the Town of Parker, the Douglas County Library District and the Highlands Ranch Metro District.

 The Youth Award is an award that recognizes teenagers between the ages of 13 and 19 who have overcome personal adversity and created positive change in their lives.
 The awards program provides business, community and civic leaders an opportunity to actively demonstrate their belief and support for the young people in our community.

 Teens need recognition and support.
 In these days when much of the press about teenagers is negative, this Youth Award focuses on teenagers who have triumphed over great odds and serve as inspirations and role models.
 If you know young people who would be good candidates for the Youth Award, please help us identify them by completing the nomination form.

 In describing your nominee, please be specific as to why you think your nominee should receive this award.
 As you fill out the form, keep in mind that the more information you include, the easier it will be for the screening committee to recognize what makes these young people so special.
 We realize that some of the information may be sensitive.
 Please indicate if any of the information needs to be kept confidential.